Programs & Resources

 Tool library's have many benefits, which includes:

 "The Little Free Pantry is a grassroots, crowd-sourced solution to immediate and local need.
 Whether a need for food or a need to give, the Little Free Pantry facilitates neighbors helping neighbors, building community."

-We are now set up with our own Little Free Pantry next to the Bus Stop located at our Program Center.
+We are now set up with our own Little Free Pantry at the Free Store.
 Through this vessel, we aim to provide a no-questions-asked, dignified, and confidential way of getting what you need, when you need it.

 If you would like more information on the Little Free Pantry, or would like to contribute to ours, click the links below.

 Little Free Library